 After we finished our chart, our students had the chance to make their own list.
 We challenged them to write as many words as they could, and they did a great job and wrote words that I hadn’t even thought of!

-If you would like to use this activity with your students, you can download it here as a freebie!
+If you would like to use this activity with your students, I have added it to my Resource Library as a free download!

 I didn’t have a chance to take pictures on our actual party day since it was so busy, but here are a few things we did: